stanford-cs248/draw-svg/README.md

 #### Parallelizing the SVG Rasterizer

 So far your rasterization program has been running single-threaded (on one core of your CPU).
 In this task you will parallelize the program - most likely by modifying `SoftwareRendererImp` class.
 You can use whatever threading library you wish, for example you can use [POSIX Threads/pthreads](https://en.wikipedia.org/wiki/POSIX_Threads) as we already included this library for you (Or C++ style std::thread).
 You can set `CS248_BUILD_THREADED` flag to `ON` in your cmake file to see a reference solution in action (and performance number whenever you invoke a render function).
 Note that the reference solution is implemented with a simple screen tiling scheme to assign different tiles of the image to different cores.
 Your implementation should be noticably faster than the reference solution in order to receive an extra credit for this task.
 Note that very ambitious students might consider further parallelizing the renderer using SIMD vector instructions---testing multiple sample points against the triangle in parallel.
 You might want to see [ISPC](https://ispc.github.io/) as a language for writing SIMD code.
 More hints on rasterizer performance and parallelization can be found here [here](https://software.intel.com/en-us/articles/rasterization-on-larrabee).

-#### Alpha Compositing

-Up until this point your were invoking the CS148 staff reference solution to properly draw semi-transparent elements.
-Therefore, your job is to implement your own [Simple Alpha Blending](http://www.w3.org/TR/SVGTiny12/painting.html#CompositingSimpleAlpha) in the SVG specification.

-While the application will always clear the render target buffer to the canvas color at the beginning of a frame to opaque white ((255,255,255,255) in RGBA) before drawing any SVG element, your transparency implementation should make no assumptions about the state of the target at the beginning of a frame.

-When you are done, you should be able to correctly draw the tests in `/alpha`.

 #### Implement More Advanced Shapes